spectrophagus/qrc-exfil/README.md

 The [example](example/) directory contains a sample JPEG file (borrowed from [@bigendiansmalls](https://twitter.com/bigendiansmalls), who initially posted [here](https://twitter.com/bigendiansmalls/status/1374783712714485763) looking for stupid data exfiltration tricks.
-That file was encoded with the encoder, and the video captured with a cellphone camera (at 1080p30).
-The corresponding ZXing output generated from that video file can also be found in the example directory.
+That file was encoded with the encoder, and the video was captured with a cellphone camera.
+The corresponding ZXing output generated from that video file (via ffmpeg) can also be found in the example directory.

 ```
 $ cd example/